bbauska/UofM-Intro-HTML5/README.md

 shouldn\'t display the content, it should do something fancy.
 So what do you do if you want the browser to display a bracket?
 And say, \"hey, this isn\'t a start tag?\" Well, then you\'re gonna use special entities.
-So if you want a bracket, then use \"&lt;\".
+So if you want a bracket, then use **\"&lt;\"**.
 The lt stands for less than and please note that\'s an L, not a one.
-You could also do
-\"&gt;\" for greater than, \"&copy;\".
+You could also do **\"&gt;\"** for greater than, **\"&copy;\"**.
 If you\'d like extra blank spaces, you actually have to use a special entity.
 Putting space, space, space, the browser ignores it.
-You\'d have to actually put \"&nbsp\".
+You\'d have to actually put **\"&nbsp\"**.
 Again, if you want the cent, all right, well what if you actually want an ampersand?
-Well, in that case we even have a special entity for that, which is \"&amp;\".
-So, we\'ve gone through a number of tags today, and you\'re gonna learn more and more tags and probably use cheat sheets and go online to find a bunch of different tags you wanna use.
+Well, in that case we even have a special entity for that, which is **\"&amp;\".** So, we\'ve gone through a number of tags today, and you\'re gonna learn more and more tags and probably use cheat sheets and go online to find a bunch of different tags you wanna use.
 So an important this that I want you to know is, how do you know the difference between a tag and an attribute?
 And the key is to look for those brackets.
 Also you\'re gonna want to make sure that you know which two symbols end a self-closing tag.
 All right.
 Don\'t forget, that\'s where you have the forward slash in the closing bracket.
 These are the kind of things that can really mess up your code when you try to validate it later, and so being cognizant of these ideas in the beginning will really help you write much cleaner code.

 ### 2.02.Cheatsheets